University of Pittsburgh Faculty Development Fellowship

 Overview

-Now based in the Department of Family Medicine at the University of Pittsburgh School of Medicine, our Fellowship has evolved into a training program for those interested in being faculty across the full spectrum of academic family medicine.
-The Fellowship thrives in the Department of Family Medicine and at three fully-accredited acute care community teaching hospitals that support five family health centers.
+Our Fellowship has evolved into a training program for those interested in being faculty across the full spectrum of academic family medicine.
+Fellows gain clinical and teaching experiences from three different community hospital-based residency training sites.
+They benefit from access to the university’s rich resources for graduate education, research, grant development, and mentoring.
+Fellows may obtain a Master of Public Health, Master of Science in Medical Education or Master of Science in Clinical Research.
+Tuition is fully funded for traditional-track fellows.
 In addition to seeing patients, fellows supervise residents who provide care to the underserved and a full family medicine spectrum of patients in hospital and outpatient settings.

 The Fellows benefit from access to the university’s rich resources for graduate education, research, grant development, and mentoring.